NateBrownProjects/TheHiveProject/README.md

 - Who are you?
 - Play...
 - Whats the Date today?
+- Manually Type in your Commands
-- CAN NOW MANUALLY TYPE IN COMMANDS
+- CAN NOW USE CALCULATOR using the command: "calculator"